oguzhanck/Recipe-App-MVVM-Retrofit-Room/README.md

 * Navigation
 * DataBinding; Binding Adapter
 * Picasso
-* okHttp
+* OkHttp

 ## Features

 * Food Category and Region Recycleview
 * Loading Animations
 * Bottom Navigation Bar
-* Food List Recycleview by Category or Region
+* Food List Recycleview by category or region
-* Adding to Favorites on Food List Recycleview
+* Adding to favorites on Food List Recycleview
 * Food Details
-* Adding Favorites and Going to Youtube Video on Food Details
+* Can add the recipe to your favorites and go to the recipe's youtube video with a button
-* Favorites Page Where You Can View and Remove Your Favorites
+* Favorites Page where you can view and remove your favorites
-* Favorites are Stored at Local Database
+* Favorites stored at Local Database